KRKallem/UserInfoRegistrationAPIData/README.md

 This project is developed by using ASP.net MVC WebAPI with .netframework 4.8 with IIS configuration.
-Reguirements files
+Required
 SQL server
-ASP.net MVC WebAPI project1
+ASP.net MVC WebAPI
-Servicedbaccess project2 & Entity Framework
+Servicedbaccess & Entity Framework

-SQL Server:
+SQL Server 2019:
 Created a database with name of SampleDB" ünder windows authentication mode Created a table name as üsers with primarykey identity with autoincrement

-ASP.net MVC WebAPI project1:
+ASP.net MVC WebAPI project:
 Created ASP.net mvc webAPI project using dotnet framework 4.8 version and configured with IIS and given project url : http://localhost:50688/
 Created models ,clsEntity ,view for homepage and controllers Created connectionstring with dbaccess under wedconfig file